raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 <h3 id="ballot-image">Ballot Image</h3>

 Election systems today create digital pictures of both sides of each ballot sheet.
 These images can be exported by the [Election Management System (EMS)](#election-management-system-ems) in standard formats, such as PDF (Adobe Portable Document Format, used by [ES&S](#election-systems-&-software-es&s) generally with both the front and back in the same file), multipage TIFF (Tagged Image File Format; [Dominion](#dominion-voting-systems-dominion) uses these, with three pages in one file, the front, back and AuditMark(tm) graphical image of the voting system evaluation), or PNG (Portable Network Graphics; [Dominion](#dominion-voting-systems-dominion) uses this format, typically with all three pages combined into a single tall image.)
+Clear Ballot uses JPEG format files, and Hart uses TIFF format.

 Please note that the term "Ballot Image" has a deprecated meaning.
 Previously, it was used to mean digital inputs by the user at a _[Direct-Recording Electronic (DRE)](#direct-recording-electronic-dre-voting-machines)_ machine or another touch-screen machine.
 The term "image" is used in computer science to sometimes mean an exact copy of digital data.
 This prior use is now deprecated and the term is now widely understood to mean the actual digital pictures of the document rather than just a copy of digital data that does not represent a picture.